internet-of-plants/iop/docs/CORE.md

 They are all supposed to be converted to a `std::string_view` before being handled as strings (except `StaticString`), if a constructor is not available, use `iop::to_view`.
 But `std::string_view` shouldn't be stored around, it's just a reference.
 So store the actual string storage and use the view to have access to a unified string API.

 `iop::StaticString` can't be converted to `std::string_view` because its data is stored in PROGMEM, so needs 32 bits aligned reads.
-Some functions like `strlen` will cause a hardware exception if PROGMEM data is passed to it.
+Some functions like `strlen` will cause a hardware exception if IOP_ROM data is passed to it.
 It needs functions ended in `_P` like `strlen_P` or to be converted to a `std::string`.
 This is still good because stack space is way smaller than heap space, so we copy the data from flash to the heap keeping the stack small.
 And immediately after release the memory.
 It can cause heap fragmentation if you keep the string around, but any "long-living" allocation can.

 ## Sum types